usethesource/rascal-website/courses/WhyRascal/UseCases/CodeAsData/CodeAsData.md

 * `|java+method:///snakes/Square/nextSquare()|`
 * `|java+method:///snakes/Player/square()|`

-In an interactive environment like Eclipse or VScode we would click on these links to jump to their source code.
+In an interactive environment like Eclipse or VS Code we would click on these links to jump to their source code.
 Here we will print the bodies:

 ```rascal-shell,continue
 println(readFile(|java+method:///snakes/Player/square()|))